redakker/dice/README.md

 ## Code

-You can this code in VS code with a PlatformIO plugin in it.
+You can build this code in VS code with a PlatformIO plugin in it.

 ## Hardware (electrocics)